mongodb/mongodb-kubernetes-operator/docs/secure.md

 ### Procedure

-To secure connections to MongoDB resources using TLS:
+To secure connections to MongoDBCommunity resources using TLS:

-1. Add the following fields to the MongoDB resource definition:
+1. Add the following fields to the MongoDBCommunity resource definition:

    - `spec.security.tls.enabled`: Encrypts communications using TLS certificates between MongoDB hosts in a replica set and client applications and MongoDB deployments.
 Set to `true`.
    - `spec.security.tls.optional`: (**Optional**) Enables the members of the replica set to accept both TLS and non-TLS client connections.
 Equivalent to setting the MongoDB[`net.tls.mode`](https://docs.mongodb.com/manual/reference/configuration-options/#net.tls.mode) setting to `preferSSL`.
 If omitted, defaults to `false`.